Don’t let summer be boring. There are plenty of fun-filled activities to keep the whole family busy and healthy at the same time.

 Take your kids for a bike ride in a different neighborhood using maps to learn about navigation.
 Tote along a healthy picnic lunch and stop in a park for a break partway through your ride.
 Michigan has some great bike paths for you and your family to explore.

 Master the jump rope.
 Games, songs, twirling techniques – proof, once again, the simplest toys can provide hours of fun!
-Here is a helpful video with some tips to get you started.
+Here are some helpful tips to get you started.

 Dance in the rain.
 Surprise your kids by taking them outside during a gentle summer shower.
 Dance around in swimsuits, catch raindrops in your mouth, and jump in all the puddles.

 Hold a car wash.
 Park your car in the driveway and let your child give it a good scrub with a pot of soapy water and a garden hose.
-Maybe initiate a weekly wash where neighbors can take advantage as well, staying safely inside their cars for social distancing.
-Perhaps a way for the kiddos to earn a little spending money?
+Maybe initiate a weekly wash where neighbors can take advantage as well.
+Perhaps a way for the kiddos to earn a little extra spending money?

 Geocaching is another great outdoor activity.
 You might be asking what is geocaching?
 It’s basically the world’s largest treasure hunt – learn more about the sport and where are good places to go geocaching in Michigan.